rachmad-s/test-pintu-web/README.md

 ## Demo

 The page has deployed to github-page.
 And because the API has been blocked by CORS Policy, I use https://cors-anywhere.herokuapp.com/ to bypass the CORS.
-Before go to the page you need to go to https://cors-anywhere.herokuapp.com/ and hit the `enable` button
+Before go to the page you need to go to https://cors-anywhere.herokuapp.com/corsdemo and hit the `Request Temporary Access` button
 ***
 Demo Link: